• Skip to primary navigation

 • Honey roasted nuts on a baking sheet.

-• Prosciutto-wrapped mozzarella served on a white tray.
+• Prosciutto wrapped mozzarella is served on a white plate.

 Fried Boiled Eggs